 - No Tailgating!
 Leave extra room between your vehicle and those ahead.
 When towing a heavy load, the braking distance may be significantly increased.

 - Trailers need extra cushion when turning so swing wide.
-Reduce speed and swing a little wide to avoid clipping the curb.
+Reduce speed and swing a little wider to avoid clipping the curb.

 - If you sense the trailer swaying – even slightly – immediately pull over and redistribute weight.
-Tongue weight (load at the front of the trailer) should be 10- to 15-percent of the overall trailer load.
-If it’s too heavy, the trailer can sway from side to side.
+Tongue weight (load at the front of the trailer) should be 10 to 15 percent of the overall trailer load.
+If it’s too heavy, you’ve found your culprit.

 UNMATCHED MEMBER BENEFITS

 Sea Tow has been the premier leader in on-water boating assistance since 1983.
 With Sea Tow, you pay one annual rate and receive the most comprehensive member benefits available.
 Membership includes a full suite of on-water assistance services as well as exclusive on-road assistance with Trailer Care.
 Learn more about our membership options today.
 To find the Sea Tow closest to you, use our service locator or call our Customer Care Team at 800-4-SEATOW.